gardenlinux/gardenlinux/docs/architecture/decisions/0006-new-test-framework-in-place-self-contained-test-execution.md

-# ADR 0006: In-Place, Self-Contained Test Execution
+# 6. New Test Framework to enable In-Place, Self-Contained Test Execution

 **Date:** 2025-07-25